 Rose cookies /Kokisan | Mangalorean kuswar | Delicious Sweet Aroma

-Rose Cookies – Mangalorean Kokisan
+Rose Cookies – Mangalorean Kokkisan

 Rose cookies are not baked but deep-fried from either freshly ground rice grains or rice flour batter that contain coconut milk, sesame seeds and egg.
 Some recipes use other additional spices to make savory varieties.
 It might get a bit tricky at first but once you get a hold of how it works with the batter and the mould it is very easy.
 If you prepare with rice grains make sure to get the Kerala idli Rice which are usually available at Indian stores and make a thin batter with the other ingredients mentioned below.